-- 2. OECD Guidance Step Two: "Identify and assess risk in the supply chain" - a.
+2. OECD Guidance Step Two:"Identify and assess risk in the supply chain"

+- a.
 The Service Provider requested by email that the Suppliers provide us with information, through the completion of a CMRT, concerning the usage and source of 3TG in their products that we identified as potentially being in-scope, as well as information concerning their related compliance efforts.
 The Service Provider followed up by email or phone with Suppliers that did not respond to the request within a specified time frame. - b.
 The Service Provider reviewed the completed responses received from the Suppliers.
 According to its written procedures, the Service Provider verifies and validates responses for accuracy and completeness.
 The Service Provider's written procedures indicate the information to be validated by it.
 Under the Service Provider's written procedures, incomplete or unsupported supplier declarations are to be returned to suppliers for correction as required.
 In addition, under the Service Provider's written procedures, when the information provided by a supplier is found to be inconsistent or wrong, the supplier is to be re-contacted and a request for clarification or correction is to be made from the supplier. - c.
-To the extent that a completed response identified a smelter or refiner, the Service Provider reviewed this information against the lists of compliant smelters and refiners published by the CFSI. - d.
-To the extent that a smelter or refiner identified by a Supplier was not listed as compliant or the equivalent by an independent third-party, we consulted publicly available information to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in the DRC or an adjoining country. - e.
+To the extent that a completed response identified a smelter or refiner, the Service Provider reviewed this information against the lists of Compliant (as later defined) smelters and refiners published by the CFSI. - d.
+To the extent that a smelter or refiner identified by a Supplier was not listed as Compliant, we consulted publicly available information to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in the DRC or an adjoining country. - e.
 Based on the information furnished by the Suppliers, the Service Provider and other information known to us, we assessed the risks of adverse impacts. - 3.
-OECD Guidance Step Three: "Design and implement a strategy to respond to identified risks" - a.
+OECD Guidance Step Three:"Design and implement a strategy to respond to identified risks" - a.
 Our Conflict Minerals Compliance Team reported the findings of its supply chain risk assessment to our General Counsel and Corporate Vice President, Worldwide Operations. - b.
 We address identified risks on a case-by-case basis.
 This flexible approach enables us to tailor the response to the risks identified. - c.
+To the extent that identified smelters and refiners are not Compliant, we seek to exercise leverage over these smelters and refiners to become Compliant through our participation in and support of CFSI.
+We also utilize information provided by the CFSI to its members to monitor smelter and refiner improvement.

-To mitigate the risk that our necessary 3TG benefit armed groups, we also intend to engage in the additional measures discussed under "Additional Risk Mitigation Efforts" below. - 4.
-OECD Guidance Step Four: "Carry out independent third-party audit of supply chain due diligence at identified points in the supply chain"
+4. OECD Guidance Step Four: "Carry out independent third-party audit of refiner's due diligence practices"

-In connection with our due diligence, we, and the Service Provider on our behalf, utilized information made available by the CFSI concerning independent thirdparty audits of smelters and refiners.
+In connection with our due diligence, we, and the Service Provider on our behalf, utilize and rely on information made available by the CFSI concerning independent third-party audits of smelters and refiners.
 We support independent third-party audits through our membership in the CFSI.

-5. OECD Guidance Step Five: "Report on supply chain due diligence"
+5. OECD Guidance Step Five:"Report annually on supply chain due diligence"